code-philia/text-alignment-maker/README.md

 ## Specification

 > [!NOTE]
-> Download the ZIP archive of a sample data folder [here](https://drive.google.com/file/d/1KXnlEHcB2hOgspZu-SxuAdzUszXwVFg8/view?usp=sharing) for reference.
+> Use the `sample` folder for test.
+For reference to larger dataset, download the ZIP archive of a sample data folder [here](https://drive.google.com/file/d/1KXnlEHcB2hOgspZu-SxuAdzUszXwVFg8/view?usp=sharing).

 **Limited to string size when executing JavaScript in the browser, only `jsonl` files are accepted.**